Picking Up the Pieces (Paloma Faith song): Music video

 The accompanying music video, directed by Emil Nava, was released on 12 April 2012.
 Faith portrays a woman who is stuck in "a tempestuous relationship with a possessive boyfriend."
-Her love interest is portrayed by Faith's real life friend, James.
 The couple go to a country hotel where they are surrounded by wealthy guests, who appear to be enjoying themselves.
 As the video progresses it shows Faith's relationship with her boyfriend crumbling.
 Of the concept, Faith commented:

 "The idea is that we've just broken up and we're both very upset.
 He's sort of besotted by this other version of me who represents perfection.
-He's in love with perfection, but the perfection doesn't actually exist - it's like the perfection that I've imagined in my own paranoid, self-loathing way."
+He's in love with perfection, but the perfection doesn't actually exist – it's like the perfection that I've imagined in my own paranoid, self-loathing way."

 Faith then becomes wax-like and she begins to melt, which Lewis Corner of Digital Spy described as resembling "the emotional crumbling she has suffered through domestic abuse."
 Faith told Corner's colleague Robert Copsey that the scene in which she melts shows that her character is not real and that what she was imagining does not even exist.
 She added "We have this kiss at the end that signifies that we just had a blip.
 I think that happens a lot in relationships."
 While the story plays out, Faith is seen singing in the grounds of the hotel.
 The singer revealed that the setting for the video was inspired by Twin Peaks, 2046, The Shining and David Lynch.

 Louisa Walker of 4Music said the video shows off Faith's "love of 20th century-inspired style".
 She added "Paloma has said that 'The new album has taken on a very cinematic mood,' and this is evident in this story-led video for the lead single."
 A Popjustice writer called the video "great" and quipped "It makes the song seem about 150% better than it actually is.
 Maybe it just makes you realise how good the song actually is."
 They added that the video has some nice clothes featured in it.
 The video for "Picking Up the Pieces" was nominated for 4Music's Best Video Of 2012 and Best Pop Video at the UK Music Video Awards.